Last Updated June, 2020

 Surprisingly, because of the Gulf Stream, the climate in Northern Spain is much more temperate than many can expect from the land of this latitude.
 This part has a maritime climate, with cooler (but still pleasant) summers and mild winters.
 July and August are the driest months, although rains are not uncommon.

 In the summer, the thermometer, as a rule, shows + 25º-30ºС (77F-86F,) and in the winter + 15°С (60F.)
 In the mountainous region of Picos de Europa, which lies at an altitude of more than 2,500 meters, the alpine climate reigns throughout the year.
 There you can see how the mountain peaks are always covered with snow.

 Northern Spain is a unique place.
 It has an incredibly beautiful coast, where cliffs alternate with long beaches with clean fine sand, and snow-capped mountain peaks rise above coniferous and eucalyptus forests.
 The local population is affable and I can not call their rhythm of life anything other than leisurely.
-All this may well be the reason for visiting, buying a home here or even moving to this region as a permanent resident.
+All this may well be the reason for visiting, buying a home here or even moving to this region.

 Northern Spain Beaches Are Simply Mind-Blowing And Warm To Swim